-Wink Sutton, New Zealand Tree Grower August 2018.
+From New Zealand Tree grower August 2018

 For over 60 years I have had to defend a common criticism of forestry that ‘forests including plantations are occupying land which should be used for food production’.
 It is claimed that New Zealand needs land to grow food for an ever-increasing global population.
 The implication is that growing food is more important than wood production.
 In 1980 I wrote a paper in the NZ Journal of Forestry which challenged this view.
 Since then I have read almost all global resource studies.
 All, except the Brundtland report of the World Commission on Environment and Development in 1987, completely ignore wood even though most them claim that they cover all products.

 The 1987 Brundtland report is significant because, although it says little about the world’s need for industrial wood, it addresses the world’s need for fuelwood.

 Millions of people in the developing world are short of fuelwood, the main domestic energy of half of humanity, and their numbers are growing.The wood-poor nations must organise their agricultural sectors to produce large amounts of wood and other plant fuels.

 And there is a most insightful quote on forest economics in chapter two:

 ...income from forestry operations is conventionally measured in terms of the value of timber and other products extracted, minus the costs of extraction.
 The costs of regenerating the forest are not taken into account, unless money is actually spent on such work.
 Thus, figuring profits from logging rarely takes full account of the losses in future revenue incurred through degradation of the forest.